-This Engineering Services Report relating to the proposed Carseldine Village Stage 3A and 3B development has demonstrated the following:
+This Engineering Services Report relating to the proposed Carseldine Village Stage 4B development has demonstrated the following:

-- The proposal is for the construction of 23 residential allotments; - The proposed road network will connect into preceding stages 2 and 3A; - Each individual allotment will have direct access to the proposed road network; - Earthworks will be necessary throughout the proposed development area to satisfy design lot pad levels, road grades and for the installation of underground infrastructure; - New stormwater infrastructure will be constructed as a part of the new development.
-Stormwater flows will be conveyed through the proposed development site towards existing outlets constructed along the eastern boundary of the site; - New sewerage infrastructure will be constructed to service individual allotments.
-Gravity sewer mains will connect to existing infrastructure within the site; - New water reticulation infrastructure will be constructed to service individual allotments.
-Reticulation mains will connect to existing infrastructure; and - The information presented in this report demonstrates that the proposed development may be constructed in accordance with the Economic Development Act (2012) relevant standards, guidelines and manuals outlined within the EDQ Engineering Standards PDA Guideline No. 13. with respect to civil engineering matters.
+- The proposal is for the construction of 25 residential allotments; - The proposed road network will connect into preceding stages 1, 2, 3A and 4A; - Each individual allotment will have direct access to the proposed road network; - Earthworks will be necessary throughout the proposed development area to satisfy design lot pad levels, road grades and for the installation of underground infrastructure; - New stormwater infrastructure will be constructed as a part of the new development.
+Stormwater flows will be conveyed through the proposed development site, discharging to a swale along the northern boundary of the site; - Passive irrigation of street trees from stormwater runoff is proposed along the railway esplanade and will achieve additional WSUD outcomes for the development; - New sewerage infrastructure will be constructed to service individual allotments.
+Gravity sewer mains will connect to existing infrastructure constructed as part of Stage 2; - New water reticulation infrastructure will be constructed to service individual allotments.
+Reticulation mains will connect to existing infrastructure constructed as part of Stage 2 & 4A; and - The information presented in this report demonstrates that the proposed development may be constructed in accordance with the Economic Development Act (2012) relevant standards, guidelines and manuals outlined within the EDQ Engineering Standards PDA Guideline No. 13. with respect to civil engineering matters.